Home | Manual | Playground

 }

 Note: It is interesting to compare against const qualifier.
-While const adds a qualifier "const" "view" removes the qualifier "owner".
+While const adds a qualifier "const" "_View" removes the qualifier "_Owner".

 Returning a pointer to a view object